10 Decision Rules

 good big no high

-bad medium no medium
+bad medium no ok

-good medium only cats medium
+good medium only cats ok

-good small only cats medium
+good small only cats ok

-bad medium yes medium
+bad medium yes ok

 bad small yes low